saschazar21/go-web-push-server/README.md

 `go-web-push-server` is a web push server written in Go.
 It provides a RESTful API to manage web push subscriptions and send push notifications to them.

 It may be used as a standalone server, or as a part of a larger application, e.g. a web application or a backend service.

+> 🚨 **Rewrites do not seem to work on Vercel yet!**
+> Somehow, the rewrites section in the `vercel.json` is ignored by Vercel using the current Github Workflows setup, so the demo mode does not work there yet.
+Please refer to the [Netlify deployment](https://go-webpush.netlify.app) for a working demo.

 > ℹ️ **Don't want the full environment?**
 > The contained [`webpush`](#source-code) Go package provides as little or as much functionality as currently needed.